gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### The new 'java-library-distribution' plugin

-The new incubating '[`java-library-distribution`](userguide/javaLibraryDistributionPlugin.html)' plugin, contributed by Sébastien Cogneau, makes it is much easier to create a standalone distribution for a JVM library.
+The new incubating '[`java-library-distribution`](userguide/javaLibraryDistribution_plugin.html)' plugin, contributed by Sébastien Cogneau, makes it is much easier to create a standalone distribution for a JVM library.

 Let's walk through a small example.
-Let's assume we have a project with the following layout:
+Assume a project with the following layout:

 <pre><tt>MyLibrary
 |____build.gradle